samuel-momodu/Portfolio/BigqueryML-Model/Web Analytics and Prediction.md

-   # Web Analytics and Prospective Customer Prediction
+   # Web Analytics Using Logistic Regression to Predict Customer Retention

    ## Table of Contents